 The fine Indian cuisine at Nirmal’s Restaurant in Seattle has brought numerous accolades from local and national media.
 Consistently ranked the top Indian restaurant in Seattle by Seattle Magazine and one of the hottest restaurants in the country by Zagat’s, there is no limit to the praise the restaurant receives for its imaginative approach to Indian cuisine.

-After calculating reverberation time at a noisy 5.89 seconds during peak business hours, an acoustic specialist from Armstrong recommended that 30 one-inch thick FELTWORKS acoustical panels be attached directly to the exposed 25-foot-high ceiling, reducing reverberation time by 76 percent to a more comfortable 1.40 seconds.
+With nothing but reflective surfaces, Armstrong recommended that 30 one-inch thick FELTWORKS acoustical panels be attached directly to the exposed 25-foot-high ceiling to capture the reverberant sound of the bustling restaurant.
+Calculations suggested that this material would reduce reverberation time by 76 percent to bring the environment to a more comfortable level.
 The 48" x 96" felt panels have an NRC of 0.85, meaning they absorb 85 percent of the sound that strikes them.

 Following the installation of the FELTWORKS panels, there was a noticeable improvement in the acoustics at the busy restaurant, with customers commenting that it was much easier to carry on a conversation.
 “The noise level is significantly down,” says Bangera.
 “There’s still noise.
 It’s not too quiet.
 It’s just that now people can talk.”